NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     ![](img/terminal-git-status.png)

-    You are all set with git on your 2i2c instance!
+    You are all set with using git on your 2i2c JupyterHub!

     In the next step, we will create a new file in this repository, track changes to this file, and link it with your github.com account.

 ### Step 4.
 Creating new file and tracking changes

-1. In the left panel on your 2i2c, click on the "directory" icon and then double click on "check_github_setup" directory.
+1. In the left panel on your 2i2c JupyterHub, click on the "directory" icon and then double click on "check_github_setup" directory.

     ![](img/notebook-cd.png)

     ![](img/notebook-cd-result.png)

-2. Once you are in **check_github_setup** directory, create a new file using the text editor in your 2i2c instance (`File >> New >> File`).
+2. Once you are in **check_github_setup** directory, create a new file using the text editor in your 2i2c JupyterHub (`File >> New >> File`).

     ![](img/%20notebook-new-file.png)